Monyancha/Cloud-Farm/README.md

 Please, be very clear on your commit messages and pull requests, empty pull request messages may be rejected without reason.

 When contributing code to Akaunting, you must follow the PSR coding standards.
-The golden rule is: Imitate the existing Akaunting code.
+The golden rule is: Imitate the existing cloudfarm code.

 By participating in this project you agree to abide by its terms.